Programs

 Metrics

-1. Number of civic and governmental bodies who require training for their
+1. Number of nonprofit organizations and governmental bodies that offer or facilitate formal training for their board members

-2. Evaluation data from training participants assessing increases in their
+3. Evaluation data from training participants assessing increases in their knowledge and confidence

 Activities

-o Broker a partnership with the Douglas County Community
+• Continue and grow the partnership with the Douglas County Community Foundation

-o Create evaluation mechanisms for short-, medium-, and long-term
+• Create evaluation mechanisms for short-, medium-, and long-term outcome evaluation

 Outcomes

-• Civic and governmental boards’ demographics more closely reflect the
+• Nonprofit and governmental boards’ demographics more closely reflect the communities they serve

 • Establishment of a Center for Board Excellence